Geology of New Zealand: Separation from Gondwana (Cretaceous–Eocene)

-Sedimentary basins and allochthons (Cretaceous-Recent)
+Sedimentary basins and allochthons (Cretaceous–recent)

 Erosion and deposition has led to much of Zealandia now being covered in sedimentary rocks that formed in swamps and marine sedimentary basins.
-Much of New Zealand was low lying around Mid Eocene-Oligocene times (40–23 Ma).
+Much of New Zealand was low lying around Mid Eocene–Oligocene times (40–23 Ma).
 Swamps became widespread, forming coal.
 The land subsided further, and marine organisms produced limestone deposits.
-Limestone of Oligocene-Early Miocene age formed in many areas, including the King Country, known for the Waitomo Glowworm Cave.
-In the South Island, limestone is present in Buller, Nelson, and the West Coast, including the Pancake Rocks at Punakaiki in Oligocene-Early Miocene times (34–15 Ma).
+Limestone of Oligocene–Early Miocene age formed in many areas, including the King Country, known for the Waitomo Glowworm Cave.
+In the South Island, limestone is present in Buller, Nelson, and the West Coast, including the Pancake Rocks at Punakaiki in Oligocene–Early Miocene times (34–15 Ma).
 It is debated whether all of New Zealand was submerged at this time or if small islands remained as "arks" preserving fauna and flora.

 An allochthon is land that formed elsewhere and slid on top of other land (in other words, the material of an enormous landslide).
 Much of the land of Northland and East Cape were created in this manner.
-Around 25–22 Ma, Northland and East Cape were adjacent, with East Cape near Whangarei.
-Northland-East Cape was an undersea basin.
-Much of the land that now forms Northland-East Cape was higher land to the Northeast (composed of rocks formed 90–25 Ma).
-The Pacific-Australian plate boundary was further to the Northeast, with the Pacific Plate subducting under the Australian Plate.
-Layers of rocks were peeled off the higher land, from the top down, and slid Southwest under the influence of gravity, to be stacked the right way up, but in reverse order.
+Around 25–22 Ma, Northland and East Cape were adjacent, with East Cape near Whangārei.
+Northland–East Cape was an undersea basin.
+Much of the land that now forms Northland–East Cape was higher land to the northeast (composed of rocks formed 90–25 Ma).
+The Pacific-Australian plate boundary was further to the northeast, with the Pacific Plate subducting under the Australian Plate.
+Layers of rocks were peeled off the higher land, from the top down, and slid southwest under the influence of gravity, to be stacked the right way up, but in reverse order.
 Most of the material to slide were sedimentary rocks, however, the last rocks to be slid across were slabs of oceanic crust (ophiolites), mainly basalt.
 Widespread volcanic activity also occurred (23–15 Ma), and is intermixed with the foreign rocks.
 Sedimentary basins formed on the allochthons while they were moving.
 East Cape was later separated from Northland and moved further south and east to its present position.